open-aviation/atmdata/_pages/data_sources.md

 - [The OpenSky Network (live API)](https://opensky-network.org/apidoc/) allows you to obtain live flight data over the world for free, without registration.
 - [The OpenSky Network (historical data)](https://opensky-network.org/data/impala) allows academics to access historical data flight data (including decoded ADS-B data and raw Mode S data) over the world for free.
 Registration is needed.
 Access to the historical database must be requested individually.
-- [ADSB Exchange (live API)](https://www.adsbexchange.com/data/) allows you to obtain live flight data over the world freely.
+- [ADS-B Exchange (live API)](https://www.adsbexchange.com/data/) allows you to obtain live flight data over the world freely.
 However, you must first feed data to ADS-B Exchange, and registration is also required.

 For all the above sources, the data are provided for non-commercial use only.
 Specific agreements may be needed for commercial uses.